bitmark-inc/docs/pages/learning-bitmark/quick-start/working-with-bitmarks/using-sdk.md

 This section introduces a simple way to create a new Bitmark Account and execute bitmark transactions using the JS SDK.
 For a detailed explanation, further functions, and other languages please consult the [Bitmark SDK](../../../../bitmark-references/bitmark-sdk/bitmark-sdk-document.md) documents.

-## Creating a Bitmark Account
+## Initializing the JS SDK

-To initialize the Bitmark JS SDK, create a Bitmark Account, and export the related information:
+To initialize the JS SDK:

-* Install the Bitmark JS SDK
+* Install the JS SDK

     `# npm install bitmark-sdk`